 4. Lease Review Fee: $0 to $2,500

 - The landlord may provide some leasehold improvements, but if not, they will be at your expense.
-The total amount of leasehold improvements for your Cold Stone Creamery restaurant will vary greatly, depending on the type of premises for your restaurant (pad site with drive-thru on the high end versus modular kiosk or retrofitted existing restaurant on the low end), condition of the premises, and what improvements you require.
+The total amount of leasehold improvements for your Cold Stone Creamery restaurant will vary greatly, depending on the type of premises for your restaurant, condition of the premises, and what improvements you require.

-- These estimates are based on constructing a 1,400 square foot vanilla shell for a traditional location or a 600 square foot vanilla shell for a nontraditional location, electrical requirements of 400 amps 3-phase, and HVAC of one ton per 150 square feet.
+- These estimates are based on constructing a 1,300 square foot vanilla shell for a traditional location or a 500 square foot vanilla shell for a non-traditional location, electrical requirements and HVAC site standards of the brand.